kolkhis/tech-notes/docker_kubernetes/manually_signing_usr_csr_crt.md

 openssl x509 -req -in 60099.csr -CA /etc/kubernetes/pki/ca.crt -CAkey \
 /etc/kubernetes/pki/ca.key -CAcreateserial -out 60099.crt -days 500
 ```
+* `openssl x509`: The command used for dealing with `X.509` certificates.
+    * `X.509` certificates are widely used in public key infrastructure (PKI).
+* `-req`: Tells `openssl` that the input will be a CSR file (Certificate Signing Request).
+* `-in 60099.csr`: Specifies in the input file (CSR) to use for requesting signing from the CA.
+* `-CA /etc/kubernetes/pki/ca.crt`: Specifies the CA (Certificate Authority) file to use for signing.
+* `-CAkey /etc/kubernetes/pki/ca.key`: Specifies the private key (`ca.key`) associated with the CA certificate.
+    * The private key is necessary for signing the CSR; it confirms that the CA authorizes the request.
+* `-CAcreateserial`: Tells `openssl` to create a serial file (`.srl`) if it doesn't already exist.
+    * The serial number is required for the certificate and helps ensure each generated
+      certificate is unique.
+* `-out 60099.crt`: Specifies the output file for the certificate (CRT).
+* `-days 500`: Sets the number of days the certificate will be valid.
+After 500 days,
+  the certificate will expire.

 ### Create a new context with `kubectl` for the user.
 Create a new context with `kubectl` for the user named 60099@internal.users which uses this CRT to connect to K8s.